-Renewable and distributed generation provides an effective means to improve network efficiency, decrease reliance on high carbon emission generation, and allow consumers to increase responsibility for their own electricity needs.
-However, the rapidly increasing installation of distributed generation including solar and wind has increased the complexity and uncertainty in operation, control and protection of the networks.
+Renewable and distributed generation can provide an effective means to improve network efficiency, decrease reliance on high carbon emission generation, and allow consumers to increase responsibility for their own electricity needs.
+However, the rapidly increasing installation of distributed generation including solar and wind has increased the complexity and uncertainty in operation, control and protection of electricity networks.

-This course will provide a practical understanding of the principles, practices and problems associated with grid connection of distributed energy resources.
-Areas covered in the course include the operation, control and protection of distributed generation-rich electricity distribution networks, network planning and reliability aspects for facilitating integration of these new generating technologies.
+This course will provide a practical understanding of the principles, practices and problems associated with grid integration of distributed energy resources.
+Topics covered during the course include the operation, control and protection of distributed generation-rich electricity distribution networks, network planning and reliability aspects for facilitating integration of these new generating technologies.

 A focus of the course will be solar and wind power integration, as well as energy storage applications.
-Attendees will learn fundamental aspects, operation, control and protection techniques, and methods of integration to improve supply quality and reliability for utilities and customers.
+Attendees will learn about fundamental aspects, operation, control and protection techniques, and methods of integration to improve supply quality and reliability for network operators and customers.
 The course will also include practical case studies of renewable energy integration problems and solutions from local industry experts and researchers.

 Professor Sarath Perera was the Technical Director of the Australian Power Quality and Reliability Centre for the last 15 years.
 He is also a Professor in the School of Electrical, Computer and Telecommunications Engineering.
 Professor Perera has over 40 years' experience in the areas of power quality, distribution system reliability, EMC and power system simulation techniques.
 He is the Chair of Standards Australia technical committee EL-034 'Power Quality'.

-Associate Professor Duane Robinson has recently been appointed as Technical Director of the Australian Power Quality and Reliability Centre.
+Associate Professor Duane Robinson is the Technical Director of the Australian Power Quality and Reliability Centre.
 Associate Professor Robinson is also the Deputy Director Sustainable Buildings Research Centre and Associate Professor at the University of Wollongong.
-His research interests include modelling, analysis and control of power distribution systems, energy efficiency in networks and at point of utilisation, sustainable building practices, micogrids and distributed generation, power quality and mitigation techniques.
+His research interests include modelling, analysis and control of power distribution systems, energy efficiency in networks and at point of utilisation, sustainable building practices, microgrids and distributed generation, power quality and mitigation techniques.

 Mr Sean Elphick is the Research Coordinator with the Australian Power Quality & Reliability Centre.
 He has almost 20 years' experience in the areas of power quality monitoring and data analysis.
 Sean is a member of EL-042-03, the Standards Australia subcommittee responsible for development of the Australian Standard for grid-tie inverters, AS 4777.